EnzoTurpin/App-Closer/README.md

 Contributions are welcome.
 Please open an issue or pull request if you have suggestions or contributions.

+## License

+This project is open-source.
+You can redistribute and/or modify it under the terms of your choice.

 ## Contact

 If you have any questions or feedback, please open an issue in the repository, and I will get back to you.

-## Acknowledgments

-This script was created using the `psutil` and `keyboard` libraries.
-Thank you to the developers and contributors of these libraries.